 phpMyAdmin Accounts Table

-The above SQL statement code will create the accounts table with the columns id, username, password, and email.
+The above SQL statement code will create the accounts table with the columns id, username, password, email, and registered.

 The SQL statement will insert a test account with the username: test, and the password: test.
 The test account will be used for testing purposes to ensure our login system is functioning correctly.